 Botox For Migranes

 Some of our clients who get Botox for cosmetic purposes do enjoy reduction or rarely elimination of headaches of various sorts.
-However, Dr. Zacher has been trained in and practices cosmetic treatment with Botox and has not been trained to use Botox to treat headaches, and does not propose to use Botox for any medical concern other than cosmetic uses.
+However, our expert injectors have been trained to practice cosmetic treatment with Botox, and have not been trained to use Botox to treat headaches, and therefore do not propose to use Botox for any medical concern other than cosmetic uses.

-Should someone want treatments for headache which would be billed to insurance, Dr. Zacher recommends Asheville Neurology Specialists as the doctors who specialize in headaches and other neurologic conditions.
+Should someone want treatments for headache which would be billed to insurance, we recommend Asheville Neurology Specialists as the doctors who specialize in headaches and other neurologic conditions.

 Can You Workout After Botox?

-Light workout should wait 4 hours or more, light treat mill, a walk etc. Heavy workout, unusual body positions as with some yoga positions, and hot yoga should wait 24 hours.
+Light workout should wait 4 hours or more, light treadmill, a walk etc. Heavy workout, unusual body positions as with some yoga positions, and hot yoga should wait 24 hours.